dennis-199/dennis-199/README.md

 - 👋 Hi, I’m @dennis-199
-- 👀 I’m interested in backend programming
+- 👀 I’m interested in Mobile Development with java, Kotlin and flutter
 - 🌱 I’m currently learning at strathmore University
 - 💞️ I’m looking to collaborate on application development
 - 📫 How to reach me otieno.dennis@strathmore.edu